DecisionsDev/decision-engine-observer-sample/README.md

 This calls the function "initialize" at the start, then runs the rules, and finally calls the function "finalize" during cleanup.

 Variables:
-The variables "request" and "response" are instantiations of the respective objects in the XOM project.
+The variables "request" and "response" are instantiations of the BOM objects.

 BOM:

-The response object contains an EngineTrace that is set when the observer is added (in the B2X).
-When the observer is notified of something by the engine, we add a TraceElement with a message to this EngineTrace.

-dont verbalize so that it doesn't show up for business users.
+In the BOM, we have verbalizations of the request and response objects.
+We also have an Observer class which is not verbalized (so that it is not seen by business users).
+Observer has two BOM method's defined; "add(Response)" and "remove()".
+Add takes a Response object, and creates/adds a new EngineObserverDE with a new trace.
+Remove gets the list of observers that have been added to the engine, searches for any with the class "EngineObserverDE", and removes them.

 Deployment: